nedmac96/PersonalCode/README.md

-Personal code written by Camden Chappelle
+Code written by Camden Chappelle
+Used for personal use only and therefore has not been commented or cleaned